The Terrible Twos…and beyond…

 If you feel yourself getting wound up, take a moment.
 Walk away if you have to.
 Shut your eyes and cup your hands over them.
 Breathe deeply and slowly.
 Count, a number for each breath.
 Or whisper a soothing phrase.
 “This…too…shall…pass.”
 Or visualise a windscreen wiper sweeping away the irritation.
 Once your heart rate has slowed down, go back and re-engage.

 If you feel you want to teach these techniques to your child, wait until their brains are a lot more developed.
-Or you might like to try what accidentally worked for me the other week!
+Or you might like to try what accidentally worked for me once!

 The six year old had a fall-out with her sister and cousin after a too-long morning at the park, and was unable to cope with the perceived ‘rejection’.
 Clasping her in a face-to-face bear hug as her screams of exhausted rage subsided into whimpers, I found myself saying to her, “As I hold you close, I can feel all the angry sadness in your heart.
 You feel all left out.
 But now… all the calmness and peace is flowing out from my heart to yours…. dissolving all that anger and sadness ….and making your heart feel safe and loved.”
 Not knowing if her brain had re-engaged or not.
 Using very simple, soothing words, I tried to convey to her the picture that had come into my head of a curving soft rainbow of coloured light washing over a jagged spiky explosion.
 She responded brilliantly to the imagery, a faraway look came into her eyes and she stopped crying and asked me to tell her the story.